pablo-abc/pablo.berganza.dev-astro/src/pages/blog/felte-an-extensible-form-library-solid.md

 }
 ```

+> If a specific field has an error, Felte assigns an `aria-invalid=true` attribute to the appropriate input.

-But displaying the messages is not the end of the story in most cases.
-For example, you might want to add an `aria-invalid` attribute to the related input.
-Or you simply might not like that specific syntax to handle your validation messages.
-Felte currently has four accompanying packages that offer different alternatives on how to display your validation messages:
+But you might not like that specific syntax to handle your validation messages.
+Felte currently also has four accompanying packages that offer different alternatives on how to display your validation messages:

-* Using a Solid component, which gives the most flexibility.
+* Using a Solid component, which gives the most flexibility and would allow you to have access to your validation messages deep within the component tree without needing to pass the `errors` accessor around.
 * Modifying the DOM directly by adding and removing DOM elements.
 * Using Tippy.js to display your messages  in a tooltip.
 * Using the browser’s built-in constraint validation API, which can be less friendly to mobile users.